briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

     3. _(3)_ In prosecuting a single offense under subsection (b)(1) or (2), it
     is not necessary to separately allege and prove each offense in the series.
-    Rather, it is sufficient to allege and prove that the offender, within a given span of time, committed one or more theft offenses in the offender’s same employment, capacity, or relationship to another as described in subsection (b) (1) of this section or that involve a common course of conduct to defraud multiple victims or a scheme or course of conduct as
+    Rather, it is sufficient to allege and prove that the offender, within a given span of time, committed one or more theft offenses in the offender's same employment, capacity, or relationship to another as described in subsection (b) (1) of this section or that involve a common course of conduct to defraud multiple victims or a scheme or course of conduct as